-One of the great charms of the Alto Adige is the region’s mix of culture.
-You’ll begin in the antique, German speaking, Tyrolean village of Vols am Schlern, with its cobblestone streets and looming church tower.
-Above the village, hovers the Sciliar, an impressive rampart of limestone, and the objective of your second day’s hike, which begins from Alpe di Siusi, or Seiser Alm, a spectacular alp, or meadow, that is the largest in Europe.
-From here, the views seem endless: from the Ortler, Stubaier and Zillertaler Alps of Austria to the north, to the nearer peaks of the Sassopiatto and Sassolungo ranges.
-After a day spent hiking beneath the Sassolungo, you’ll descend into the Val Gardena, a long a narrow valley beneath the Pordoi, Gardena and Sella Passes, and home to a number of quaint Tyrolean villages.
-Here you’ll overnight in the principal village of Sëlva di Gardena/Wolkenstein.
+One of the great charms of Alto Adige is the region’s mix of culture.
+You begin in the antique, German speaking Tyrolean village of Völs am Schlern/Fiè allo Sciliar, with its cobblestone streets and looming church tower.
+Above the village, hovers the Sciliar, an impressive rampart of limestone, and the objective of your second day’s hike, which begins from Alpe di Siusi, or Seiser Alm, the largest alp (meadow) in the Alps.
+From here, the views seem endless: from the Ortler, Stubaier and Zillertaler Alps of Austria to the north, to the nearer peaks of the Sassopiatto and Sassolungo.
+A day hiking beneath the Sassolungo connects you into Val Gardena, a long narrow valley beneath the Pordoi, Gardena, and Sella Passes, and home to a number of quaint Tyrolean villages.
+Here you overnight in the principal village of Sëlva di Gardena/Wolkenstein.

-Along the way, we have chosen the most charming four star inns, with one night in a simple mountain refuge.
-From antique Tyrolean inns with hand painted furniture, to superior four star inns known for their hospitality, ambiance and cuisine, we have hand selected each inn to reflect the unique character and atmosphere of each village.
+Along the way, we have chosen the most charming four-star inns, with one night in a simple mountain refuge.
+From antique Tyrolean inns with hand painted furniture, to superior four-star inns known for their hospitality, ambiance and cuisine, we have hand selected each inn to reflect the unique character and atmosphere of each village.